-2. CLEAN BEAUTY COLLECTIVE

 *Note: Clean Beauty Collective use non-toxic synthetic frgrances that replace the need for animal by-products.
-We are confirming policies directly with this brand
+The glycerin in their products is derived from RSPO certified palm oil

 About Clean Beauty Cruelty Free Perfumes

 When researching this article, we were excited to discover that Sephora’s vegan perfume brand list is actually pretty extensive; the trick though is finding brands that are also cruelty free.

 To the rescue, Clean Beauty Collective is an excellent cruelty free perfume brand at Sephora.
 They’re also considered a “Clean at Sephora” brand.

-II: